Ac6Embedded/apollo-docs/docs/security/cra/timelines-and-enforcement.md

 ## Typical problems teams hit in this section

-Use this list as a self-check before you leave “timelines & enforcement” and move to implementation.
+Use this list as a self-check before you leave "timelines & enforcement" and move to implementation.

 1. **Confusing entry-into-force vs application.**
    You plan from the wrong date and miss the earlier process milestones (Aug 2025 / May 2026).

-2. **No clear “placing on the market” model for firmware.**
+2. **No clear "placing on the market" model for firmware.**
-   You can’t answer: *which firmware build is tied to the CE technical file for this shipment batch?*
+   You can't answer: *which firmware build is tied to the CE technical file for this shipment batch?*

 3. **Undefined support period for embedded devices.**
    Sales promises 5-10 years, engineering plans 18 months.
 CRA forces this to be explicit and evidenced.